denisecase/datafun-central/content/tools/github/_index.md

 Git (the system) keeps track of committed changes to an evolving project.
     - The GitHub repo can be kept in sync with a git repo on your local machine.
-    - For example:
+    - For example
-        - If a GitHub repo is named **datafun-01-getting-started**.
+        - If a GitHub repo is named **datafun-01-getting-started**
-        - On my machine, it's in my **Documents/datafun-01-getting-started** directory.
+        - On my machine, it's in my **Documents/datafun-01-getting-started** directory

 ## Quick Quiz